If you’re wondering how much money to take to St Lucia then you’re in the right place.

 Prices in St Lucia

-How much money to bring to St Lucia largely depends on if you’re staying at an all-inclusive resort or not.
+How much money you need to bring largely depends on if you’re staying at an all-inclusive resort or not.

-I’ve included meal costs below for anyone not staying at an all-inclusive resort but you can ignore these if your food/drink is already included.
+I’ve included meal costs below for anyone not staying at an all-inclusive resort but you can ignore these if your food/drinks are already included.

 Here’s an overview of the prices in St Lucia:

-- Alcoholic drinks cost between $3 and $5 (will be more at resorts).
+• Alcoholic drinks cost between $3 and $5 (prices are higher at fancy resorts).

 ATM Machines in St Lucia